fileverse/walk-away/README.md

 ## Overview of the Backup Keys
 Your portal keys consist of :
-- **Portal Address** – The contract address that manages your files on ddocs.
+- **Portal Address** – The contract address that manages your ddocs and dsheets files.
-- **Owner Public Key** -  An RSA-generated public key used by the portal owner to encrypt their ddoc file data.
+- **Owner Public Key** -   An RSA-generated public key used by the portal owner to encrypt ddocs and dsheets file data.
-- **Owner Private Key** - An RSA-generated private key used by the portal owner to decrypt their ddoc file data.
+- **Owner Private Key** - An RSA-generated private key used by the portal owner to decrypt their ddocs and dsheets file data.
-- **Portal Public Key** - An RSA-generated public key used by portal collaborators to encrypt ddoc file data.
+- **Portal Public Key** - An RSA-generated public key used by collaborators to encrypt ddocs and dsheets file data shared with the portal.
-- **Portal Private Key** - An RSA-generated private key used by the  collaborators to decrypt their ddoc file data.
+- **Portal Private Key** -  An RSA-generated private key used by collaborators to decrypt ddocs and dsheets file data shared with the portal.
-- **Member Public Key** - An RSA-generated public key used by portal members to encrypt their ddoc file data.
+- **Member Public Key** -  An RSA-generated public key used by portal members to encrypt their own ddocs and dsheets file data.
-- **Member Private Key** -  An RSA-generated private key used by portal members to decrypt their ddoc file data.
+- **Member Private Key** -  An RSA-generated private key used by portal members to decrypt their own ddocs and dsheets file data.

 ## How are files linked to a portal ?
 Files are linked to a portal by the portal address and the fileID.